-Grilled Salmon with Maple-Sriracha-Lime Glaze is simply grilled salmon with a glaze of sugar-free maple syrup, Sriracha, and lime juice.
+Grilled Salmon with Maple-Sriracha-Lime Glaze is simple grilled salmon with a glaze of sugar-free maple syrup, Sriracha, and lime juice.
 So easy and delicious!
-And this tasty recipe is low-carb, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.

 It’s definitely grilling weather in Utah, and I’ve been cooking on my grill quite a bit, which always makes me happy.
 My latest grilling experiment was this Grilled Salmon with Maple-Sriracha-Lime Glaze, adapted from Salmon with Sriracha Sauce and Lime featured in Self Magazine.
 I loved the recipe idea of maple syrup, lime juice, and Sriracha on salmon, but I wanted lots more of the glaze ingredients, and for me this kind of salmon dish was just begging to go on the grill.